vsslctrl/vsslctrl/README.md

 ## `Zone.track`

-* Not all source, have all metadata - missing value will be defaults
+* Not all sources have complete metadata - missing value will be set to defaults
-* VSSL default cover art URL link `[zone.host]/img/default_cover_art.png` is broken
+* VSSLs default cover art URL link `[zone.host]/img/default_cover_art.png` is broken on the A.3x

 | Property      	| Description | Type		| Values 		|
 | ---------------------- | ----------- | ----------- |----------- |